 access-north (currently hosted in Lille).
 Those machines provide SSH access to Grid'5000 from Internet.

-If you prefer (for better bandwidth and latency eventually), you might also be able to connect directly via your local Grid'5000 site.
+If you prefer (for better bandwidth and latency), you might also be able to connect directly via your local Grid'5000 site.
 However, per-site access restrictions are applied, so using

 access.grid5000.fr is usually a simpler choice.
 See External_access for details about local access machines.

-A VPN service is also available to directly connect to Grid'5000 hosts.
-See VPN for more information.
+A VPN service is also available to connect directly to Grid'5000 hosts.
+See the VPN page for more information.
 If you only require HTTP/HTTPS access to a node, a reverse HTTP proxy is also available, see here.

 Connecting to a Grid'5000 site